RevealBi/Documentation/en/wpf/creating-dashboards.md

 ![](images/getting-started-running-app.jpg)

-As you can see, while this gives you a new dashboard instance to use, unless you have provided a data source to the `RevealView` for your dashboard to use, your end-users will not be able to create any new visualzations in the new dashboard.
+As you can see, while this gives you a new dashboard instance to use, unless you have provided a data source to the `RevealView` for your dashboard to use, your end-users will not be able to create any new visualizations in the new dashboard.

 Next steps:
 - [Adding Datasources](adding-data-sources/in-memory-data.md)